opal/opal/docs/headless_browsers.md

 ## Using exit codes

-By default headless chrome runner explicitly sets exit code to 1 when there was any error in the code.
+By default headless browser runner explicitly sets exit code to 1 when there was any error in the code.

     $ opal -Rchrome -e "42"; echo $?
     0